The distribution of solutions to xy = N mod a with an application to factoring integers: Algorithm- hide and seek

 The idea behind the algorithm is to perform trial division of $N$ by a couple of integers, and to use information about the remainder to determine the factors $U$ and $V$.

 Let $a$ be a positive integer, $1<a<N$.
 By the division algorithm, write

-Assume that $u_0$ is relatively prime to $a$, and likewise for $v_0$, since otherwise one easily extracts a factor of $N$ by taking $\gcd(a,N)$.
+Assume that $u_0$ is relatively prime to $a$, and likewise for $v_0$, since otherwise we easily extract a factor of $N$ by taking $\gcd(a,N)$.
 If, for a given $a$, we can determine $u_0,u_1,v_0,v_1$ then we have found $U$ and $V$.